sdiehl/wiwinwlh/tutorial.md

 Minimal Annotations
 -------------------

-In the presence of default implementations for typeclasses methods, there may be several ways to implement a typeclass.
+In the presence of default implementations for typeclass methods, there may be several ways to implement a typeclass.
 For instance Eq is entirely defined by either defining when two values are equal or not equal by implying taking the negation of the other.
 We can define equality in terms of non-equality and